jose-marquez89/de-zoomcamp-fa/wk1/terraform-gcp/notes.md

 - the command `ls -ltr` gives you permissions, users and timestamps for files in a directory
     - you can specify a certain subset of files like this `ls -ltr ~/Downloads/global-maxim-*`

-TODO: do stuff with terraform client + GCP
+TODO: build gcp resource with new terraform files (check files for accuracy first)